tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 # Tremor-Query

-The tremor query language, `tremor-query` or **trickle** is an interpreted statement-oriented language designed for continuous online structured queries with support filtering, extraction, transformation and streaming of structured data in a stream or event-based processing system.
+The tremor query language, `tremor-query` or **trickle** is an interpreted statement-oriented language designed for continuous online structured queries with support for filtering, extraction, transformation and streaming of structured data in a stream or event-based processing system.

-At its core, `tremor-query` supports the definition of windows operators, stream definitions and operations on those streams such as **select**, **operator** and script\_\_.
+At its core, `tremor-query` supports the definition of windows operators, stream definitions and operations on those streams such as **select**, **operator** and **script**.

 Structured queries in **trickle** consume unstructured data that are in and of themselves at least well-formed ( eg: such as JSON ) and produce synthetic events that are also well-formed and in and of themselves unstructured.

 The language does not impose schema based constraints on data flowing through the system, although this may produce runtime errors for badly written queries.

 The query language interpreter constructs a directed-acyclic-graph or **DAG** by analysing the dependencies of operators in a user defined query.
 The input and output streams are then calculated.
-The DAG model is the same as the pipeline model in previous versions of tremor, but with a rich query language replacing the depricated\*\* tremor yaml format for pipelines.
+The DAG model is the same as the pipeline model in previous versions of tremor, but with a rich query language replacing the deprecated tremor yaml format for pipelines.

 ## Principles